dreamtools/dreamtools/doc/source/index.rst

-Code related to aggregation, leaderboards, or more complex analysis are not guaranteed to be found in dreamtools even though it may be in some challenges (e.g. D8C1).
+Code related to aggregation, leaderboards, or more complex analysis are not guaranteed to be found in DREAMTools even though it may be in some challenges (e.g. D8C1).
 Some functionalities may be restricted with some access to synapse.
 Some challenges will require to download public data sets from `Synapse <www.synapse.org>`_ (in which case you will need to register).